 - Sony Bloggie MHS-PM5.
 This is an interesting, well made and compact camera.
 Rather than offering a flip screen, the lens itself swivels.
 The bloggie is easy to use and delivers top notch HD video.
 Picture Motion Browser software is PC only.
 Otherwise works on the Mac.

-- Sony Bloggie MHS-CM5.
+- Sony Bloggie Touch.
 The newest addition to the Bloggie line is now available for purchase.
 Sony is listening to their audience!
 Most everyone who vlogs frequently NEEDS a flip screen.
-With this camera Sony is finally delivering.
-Windows and Mac friendly.
+The camera has decent image stabilization and a basic interface that makes it quick and easy to use for those spontaneous moments.

 - Panasonic HX-WA2 Waterproof Full HD Camcorder.
 Want to video blog in the pool or underwater?
 Well you can with this model (don’t go any deeper than 3 metres though).
 Panasonic has been quietly discontinuing/rebranding the Xacti since their purchase of Sanyo in 2009.
 The HX-WA2 is similar to the venerable Xacti but at a slightly lower price point (although the frequent discounts on the Xactis bring them closer together).
 Unfortunately this camera does not have external microphone ports.
 Shame on you for ditching this hard-to-find feature Panasonic.